buildingbeautifuluis/buildingbeautifuluis.github.io/_preview/03-Information-Architecture.md

 ### Information Architecture at the Macro- and Micro-Level

-In the closing part of this section, I’ll widen the lens out and look at some other examples of sites use pattern-driven approaches.
+In this section, I’ll widen the lens out and look at some other examples of sites use pattern-driven approaches.
 By doing so, I’ll underline how widespread the idea of embracing patterns is.

 _/* Given that this is a book commissioned by Adobe, I might use Behance as an example._